 Marc Abrahams writes about things that are surprising—so surprising that they make people LAUGH, then THINK.

 IG NOBEL PRIZES: Marc founded the Ig Nobel Prize Ceremony in 1991, and serves as master of ceremonies.
-The prizes are handed out by genuine, bemused Nobel laureates in a gala event held every year at Harvard University (but online only, during pandemic years), and broadcast on the web and on public radio.
+The prizes — for achievements that make people LAUGH, then THINK — are handed out by genuine, bemused Nobel laureates in a gala event held every year at Harvard University (but online only, during pandemic years), and broadcast on the web and on public radio.
 (The 1995 ceremony was one of the very first events ever webcast.)
 In 2022 the Ig Nobel Prize was itself given a prize: the Heinz Oberhummer award, for “outstanding science communication”.

 Le Monde called Marc “pape de la science improbable” [the Pope of improbable science].The Washington Post called him “the nation’s guru of academic grunge.”
 The Journal of the American Medical Association called him “the Puck of Science.”
 He has been called many other things.
 The Guardian said Marc’s writing is “rationalism taken to intoxicating extremes“.
 Some profiles: